slamanna212/AnsiblePlaybooks/README.md

     ansible-galaxy install -r requirements.yml

-For persistant file storage for the control server, a DigitalOcean Spaces access keys.
-You will need a access key and secret key.
-You can get one from the DigitalOcean control panel, in the API section.
-Once you have the key, run this command on the control node

-    echo ACCESS_KEY_ID:SECRET_ACCESS_KEY > ${HOME}/.passwd-s3fs && chmod 600 ${HOME}/.passwd-s3fs

 For Droplet creation , a Digital Ocean API token is also required.
 Export it as an env variable on the server running the playbook to use it.

     export DO_API_TOKEN="API_TOKEN_HERE"